Locomotives of the North Eastern Railway: Locomotives from constituent railways

 The Stockton and Darlington Railway (SDR) was absorbed in 1863.
 The SDR contributed 157 locomotives to the NER stock and these initially kept their SDR numbers.
 From 1873, the SDR locomotives were renumbered, mostly by adding 1000.

 Preserved locomotives

+In addition to these locomotives, 2 new build steam locomotives are under construction:

+The first is a replica of NER Class O 0-4-4T No. 1759.
+The locomotive is currently under construction by the Class G5 Locomotive Company at a site in Shildon as of 2023.

+The other is a replica of NER Class K 0-4-0T No. 559.
+The locomotive is being built at the Beamish Museum in Stanley, County Durham as of 2023.